Farber98/crowdfund/README.md

 # Requirements for Crowdfund

-⭐ User creates a campaign.
+⭐ User can create a campaigns.

 💸 Users can pledge, transferring their token to a campaign.